-If you crave a complete change of scenery from the Quad’s Georgian architecture, grab your scientific calculator and safety goggles and hop on a shuttle bound for Wake Downtown — an extension of our campus in Wake Forest Innovation Quarter.
-To offer hands-on engineering and science courses to our undergraduates, the Forest has grown beyond the bucolic green expanses of Reynolda Campus into the wild urban jungle of downtown Winston-Salem.
+If y you crave a complete change of scenery from the Quad’s Georgian architecture, grab your scientific calculator and safety goggles and hop on a shuttle bound for Wake Downtown.
+Located in Wake Forest Innovation Quarter in the heart of Winston-Salem, Wake Downtown is where tradition meets innovation as engineering, the sciences, the arts and the humanities cross paths inside high-tech labs and classrooms.

 Students enrolled in the engineering and biomedical sciences programs at Wake Downtown are immersed in an active, roll-up-your-sleeves learning environment.
 Experiential learning normally reserved for graduate-level study is the cornerstone of these undergraduate opportunities.

-While most areas of study fall under engineering, biochemistry & molecular biology, and medicinal chemistry & drug discovery, courses in the humanities will also be offered in this interdisciplinary new space.
-To provide our Wake Downtown students with every advantage, we set up shop right next to the Wake Forest School of Medicine facilities — giving our undergraduates proximity to those labs and research spaces and encouraging teaching and collaboration among faculty.
+To provide our Wake Downtown students with every advantage, we set up shop right next to the Wake Forest School of Medicine facilities — not only to give our undergraduates proximity to those labs and research spaces, but also to increase collaboration with the School of Medicine faculty.

 455 Vine Street, Winston-Salem, NC 27101

 Discovery is for people who love a challenge as much as they love learning.
-Leveraging the strength of the chemistry department’s research program, Wake Forest now offers a concentration in medicinal chemistry and drug discovery.
-With the goal of identifying new therapeutic agents, faculty will engage students in an in-depth study of the connections between chemical structure and biological function.
-This concentration is especially attractive to students in health-related fields, biomedical sciences and pharmacology.
-This offering provides a new avenue to earning an American Chemical Society certified B.S. degree.
+Leveraging the strength of the chemistry department’s research program, Wake Forest now offers a concentration in medicinal chemistry and drug discovery, providing a new avenue to earning an American Chemical Society certified B.S. degree.
+With the goal of identifying new therapeutic agents, faculty engage students in an in-depth study of the connections between chemical structure and biological function.
+This concentration is ideal for students interested in health-related fields, biomedical sciences and pharmacology.